-After School Clubs take place, usually from 3:00-4:00 PM or as communicated by the SLD.
+After School Clubs take place, from 3:00-4:00 PM.
 An additional fee is required for these clubs.
 Joining a club is optional.

 Subject Notebooks/Binders:

 Successful middle school students are those who take responsibility for their learning and who are organized.
 Notebooks or ring binders help students organize their papers.
 These binders should be no more than 1 inch or 2 cm. wide.
 Students need to purchase notebook paper, dividers and clear plastic pocket sheets for these binders.